Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 What type of litter works best?

 Clumping litter only.
 Clay, cassava, and corn-based clumping litters all work.
 Do not use pellets, crystal litter, or non-clumping formulas.
 Low-dust clumping litter is recommended to reduce sensor contamination over time, which can extend the life of the weight sensors.
+See our comparison of all 9 cat litter types for pros, cons, and compatibility with self-cleaning boxes.

 Buy the Fumoi if: